lat9/options_stock_support/pages/posm_notifications.md

 Issued just prior to the `</head>` for the page; an observer can identify additional CSS styles to be inserted into a `<style>` tag or javascript (**not jQuery**) to be inserted into a `<script>` tag.

 1. An alternative to the use of this notification is to include add-on specific CSS/JS content via separate files present in the admin's `/includes/css` and   `/includes/javascript` sub-directories, respectively.
-Files' names to be loaded for this page should start with 'products_options_stock_' for the files to be auto-loaded.
+Files' names to be loaded for this page should start with `products_options_stock_` for the files to be auto-loaded.
 2. Since this javascript is loaded *prior to* the load of the jQuery base, any JS content must be **pure** javascript.
 Any jQuery content required by the POSM extension for this page should be placed in the `/includes/javascript` sub-directory, as identified above.

 ##### Parameters

-`$p1`: An empty string, unused.

 `$p2`: A reference to the `$css_content` string, set initially to an empty string.
 If, on return, the value is not empty, the string is rendered in a `<style>` tag.